VERBENA LEAF

 ROASTED RICE

-For the roasted rice "Genmai" (Oryza sativa L.), unhulled but polished rice is used.
-Teas refined with it become both more digestible and nourishing.
-According to a Japanese legend, rice accidentally fell into tea that was being roasted, and since then, this combination has become widely popular.
-Rice cultivation began over 8,000 years ago in what is now China.
-From there, it gradually spread as both a wild and cultivated plant, becoming a staple of culinary traditions on every continent and in every kitchen, in all its forms and colours.
+For "puffed rice" or Genmai (Oryza sativa L.), unhusked but polished rice is used.
+Teas refined with it become more digestible and nourishing at the same time.
+According to a Japanese legend, the rice accidentally fell into the tea that was being roasted and has been a popular combination ever since.
+The cultivation of rice began over 8000 years ago in what is now China; from there, it steadily spread as a wild and cultivated plant and is now an integral part of culinary culture on every continent and in every kitchen, in all its forms and colours.

 FENNEL SEED